-Assembly Member Petrie-Norris proposes expanding California's restrictions on certain real estate covenants to include properties in counties affected by major wildfire disasters in January 2025.
-The legislation builds upon existing law that prevents enforcement of covenants limiting residential development against owners of affordable housing projects.
+Assembly Member Petrie-Norris's legislation expands California's restrictions on certain real property covenants to include properties in counties affected by the January 2025 Palisades Fire emergency declaration.
+The measure builds upon existing law that makes recorded covenants limiting residential development unenforceable against affordable housing projects when proper modification documents are filed.

 ![]() Cottie Petrie-NorrisD Assemblymember | Bill Author | Not Contacted | |